 These are the most common side effects, but there may be others.
 Please report all side effects to the doctor or nurse.

 In case of a severe side effect or reaction, call your doctor, nurse, or pharmacist at 901-595-3300.
-If you are outside the Memphis area, dial toll-free 1-866-2STJUDE (1-866-278-5833), and press 0 once the call is connected.
+If you are outside the Memphis area, dial toll-free 1-866-2STJUDE (1-866-278-5833).

 How to give enoxaparin

 It is important for you to understand how to correctly give this medicine.
 Giving the wrong dose could have serious side effects.
 The following resources can help you understand how to give enoxaparin:

 This document is not intended to take the place of the care and attention of your personal physician or other professional medical services.
 Our aim is to promote active participation in your care and treatment by providing information and education.
 Questions about individual health concerns or specific treatment options should be discussed with your physician.

 St. Jude complies with health care-related federal civil rights laws and does not discriminate on the basis of race, color, national origin, age, disability, or sex.